L.A. County residents with COVID-19 symptoms, exposure urged to get home test kit to curb holiday spread

-In an effort to help reduce the spread of the coronavirus during the holiday season, some residents in Los Angeles County are being urged to take advantage of the county’s new at-home testing, officials said Wednesday.
+In an effort to help reduce the spread of the coronavirus during the holiday season, some residents in Los Angeles County are being urged to take advantage of a new at-home testing program, officials said Wednesday.

 The L.A.
 County Holiday Home Test Collection program is being offered for free to anyone who has symptoms of COVID-19, has been in close contact with someone who has or is suspected of having COVID-19 within the past two weeks, or is a senior or a person with a disability who thinks they were exposed to the virus and is unable to visit a testing site.

-The nasal swab tests are being offered by the county through a partnership with Fulgent Genetics and are the same tests given at the county’s various drive-up or walk-up testing sites.
+The nasal swab tests are being offered by the county through a partnership with Fulgent Genetics and are the same tests given at the county’s various drive-up and walk-up testing sites.

-At a news conference Wednesday, Health Services Director Dr. Christina Ghaly said as many as one in every 100 people in the community are infectious and stressed the importance of taking every precaution.
+At a news conference Wednesday, Health Services Director Dr. Christina Ghaly said as many as one in every 100 people in the community are infectious and stressed the importance of taking every precaution against COVID-19.

 “Please realize how risky even basic activities and basic interactions with others are.
 Things that were safe one month or two months ago now are much higher risk and not safe,” Ghaly said.